 Voice-activated chatbots have clear advantages over text in terms of convenience but also in some use cases.
 For example, using an Alexa or similar device in a meeting room to retrieve information may be particularly useful as everybody present can hear what is being said, and people may not have individual devices with them.

 6. The scope for process automation is exciting

-Another reason to get excited about chatbots is the scope for improving and automating processes – making time-consuming tasks people need to do easier and quicker.
-This will save time, but we think bots till also start to get more and more sophisticated.
+Another reason to get excited about chatbots is the scope for improving and automating processes – making time-consuming tasks easier and quicker.
+This will save time, but we think bots will also start to get more and more sophisticated.

 For example, let’s look at booking meetings with several of your colleagues.
 Perhaps now a bot can search your booking room system to pick the best room and then reserve it for you.
 Tomorrow it may do much more, such as:

 - send out an invitation for you to all participants

 - find the previous minutes and resend those